Learn what are the most common mistakes small business owners make when it comes to graphic design, web design and branding.

 You’re losing customers right now.
 Why?
 Picture this: your target audience reached your website through a search engine or social media, they’ve seen your product, but ultimately turned around and said ‘I don’t like how it looks.’

-This is a biggie.
-Remember, brand identity does not equal your logo.
-Instead, brand identity relates to the overarching strategy of what you want you want to achieve: what kind of a message you want to convey and to what audience.
+Bottom line, this is a crucial mistake.
+A brand identity does not equal your logo.
+Instead, brand identity relates to the overarching strategy of what you want to achieve: what kind of a message you want to convey and to what audience.
 What kind of emotion your potential customers will feel from your brand too.

-Creating your brand identity is a long, detailed process that we don’t have the time or space to get into now.
-It’s important to bear in mind that whether you’re just starting out or have an established business, building your brand is an ongoing process and one of the key aspects of your work.
+Creating your brand identity is a long, detailed process that cannot be summed up in a few paragraphs.
+But, it is important to bear in mind that whether you’re just starting out or have an established business, building your brand is an ongoing process and one of the key aspects of your work.

-Sure, design is subjective.
+Design is subjective.
 Yet there’s no beating around the bush with this one: there is such a thing as bad design.
-What it comes down to is usually a mix of things—overcrowding, confusing messages, inappropriate use of visuals etc.
+What it comes down to is usually a mix of things—overcrowding, confusing messages, inappropriate use of visuals, etc.

 However, many designs fail due to something much simpler: poor choices of font and color.

 Using colors that are too contrasting can give viewers an instant headache, while elements too similar to the background might blend in.
 Of course, you can be bold—think of the McDonald’s logo, for example.
-Red and yellow are both bright, bold colors, but they belong to the same palette.
+Red and yellow are intentionally chosen since it’s been proven that this color combination makes people feel hungry.

 Similarly, there are a couple of fonts that are considered a bit of a no-no in the professional world, like Comic Sans and Papyrus (SNL explained it quite well with this hilarious video).